University of Cologne: 1919–today

 In 1919, the Prussian government endorsed a decision by the Cologne City Council to re-establish the university.
 This was considered to be a replacement for the loss of the University of Strasbourg on the west bank of the Rhine, which contemporaneously reverted to France with the rest of Alsace.
-On 29 May 1919, the Cologne Mayor Konrad Adenauer signed the charter of the modern university.
+On 29 May 1919, the Cologne Mayor Konrad Adenauer signed the charter of the new university.

 At that point, the new university was located in Neustadt-Süd, but relocated to its current campus in Lindenthal on 2 November 1934.
-The old premises are now being used for the Cologne University of Applied Sciences.
+The old premises are now being used by the TH Köln – University of Applied Sciences.

 Initially, the university was composed of the Faculty of Business, Economics and Social Sciences (successor to the Institutes of Commerce and of Communal and Social Administration) and the Faculty of Medicine (successor to the Academy of Medicine).
-In 1920, the Faculty of Law and the Faculty of Arts were added, from which latter the School of Mathematics and Natural Sciences was split off in 1955 to form a separate Faculty.
+In 1920, the Faculty of Law and the Faculty of Arts were added, from which the School of Mathematics and Natural Sciences was separated in 1955 to form an independent Faculty.
 In 1980, the two Cologne departments of the Rhineland School of Education were attached to the university as the Faculties of Education and of Special Education.
 In 1988, the university became a founding member of the Community of European Management Schools and International Companies (CEMS), today's Global Alliance in Management Education.

-The university is a leader in the area of economics and is regularly placed in top positions for law and business, both for national and international rankings.
+The university is regularly ranked at the top of national and international law and business rankings (see Rankings).